ppabcd/Helpers/README.md

 # String
 ## How to use?
-First time you must include src/Str.php in yout project for user this helper.
+First time you must include src/Str.php in your project for use this helper.
 Coming soon i will add this project with composer.
 For Example code you can see in example folder.
 ## What i can do?
 Here in list.
 1. Strip Quotes